Parkinson's Disease

 However many Parkinson patients have found a considerable level of relief after undertaking Alexander technique lessons.

-And here is another link to an article by Alexander teacher and researcher Chloe Stallibrass.
-The article is addressed to Alexander technique teachers, but will give you an idea of how work with an Alexander technique teacher may help patients with this condition.
+The following article written by Alexander teacher and researcher Chloe Stallibrass is addressed to Alexander Technique teachers, but will give you an idea of how work with an Alexander Technique teacher may help patients with this condition.

 In an Alexander technique lesson the teacher will provide verbal instructions as well as gentle manual guidance which will help to reduce tremor and rigidity and improve balance.